klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/DEVEL.md

 made by AMD for LUMI.
 To initialise the CPE, use `eval $INITCCPE`.

-## How to detect if we are on LUMI
+## How to detect if we are on LUMI to warn for license violations

 ```bash
 if [[ -f /etc/slurm/slurm.conf && $(/usr/bin/grep ClusterName /etc/slurm/slurm.conf) == "ClusterName=lumi" ]] ; then echo "On lumi"; fi